harshvardhaniimi/personal-website/content/blog/2023-02-08-languages/index.md

 Realizing his limitations, he approached for help.
 A professor advised him to start writing and reading extensively.
 But more than that, start discussing it with others.
 He liked debating, but now he had to turn it into fruitful [discussions](https://www.harsh17.in/arguments/).
 Slowly, he improved.

-Around the same time, he encountered another language, masquerading as a statistical tool: R. The name sounded funny --- and it was a pun intended by the authors of the language as the first letters of their name.
+Around the same time, he encountered another language, masquerading as a statistical tool: R. The name sounded funny --- and it was a pun intended by the authors of the language as the first letters of their names.
 But the language was sans all the `void main()` crap of C++.

 Like here's a code to print the first ten Fibonacci numbers in C++.
 (He remembers writing codes differently in Turbo C++.
 But today, he doesn't use C++ at all, and that flavour of C++ is not compatible with modern operating systems like MacOS.)